An Aspirational Vision of Life After Fossil Fuels

 But what if, instead, a post-peak-oil lifestyle was something we aspired to?
 It’s a radical idea that involves reimagining existing societal structures and what constitutes progress.
 The Transition movement is built around this concept; it’s a worldwide web of local, community-based efforts to reduce fossil fuel reliance and relocalize economies.
 The structure of the Transition model reflects older values, mirroring the traditions of community-based self-reliance found in many Indigenous cultures.
 Transition also weaves the threads of the modern-day permaculture, homesteading, DIY, and maker movements into a cohesive vision of strong, resilient, connected communities that can mitigate and survive climate change.

-“The environmental field, in general, takes a technocratic approach: ‘We have all the right technology, and we just need the right policies and politicians,’ ” says Asher Miller, the executive director of the Post Carbon Institute and a Transition U.S. board member.
+“The environmental field, in general, takes a technocratic approach: ‘We have all the right technology, and we just need the right policies and politicians,’” says Asher Miller, the executive director of the Post Carbon Institute and a Transition U.S. board member.
 “Transition has a larger view of the problem: It’s not just climate.
 That may be the symptom that kills us, but it’s just a symptom.”

 A core tenet of the Transition movement is that people would be happier with more community and less cheap energy (and the culture of stuff that it fuels).
 But it’s going to take a major shift of both systems and minds to get there.